lunik1981/Evo-Vendor/README.md

-Unified Device Tree for Redmi 10/10C/10 Power
+Unified Device Vendor for Redmi 10/10C/10 Power
 ===========================================

 The Redmi 10C (fog) is an entry level-smartphone from Redmi, Released 2022, March 23